Flying High: Best Helicopter Tours In The World

 What you see above is just the tip of the iceberg.
-Other wonderful destinations for helicopter excursions include the safari destination of Namibia, where you can soar over the world's highest sand dunes and watch for hardy wildlife, and the emerging South American country of Colombia, where you can take a chopper to a jungle-tucked lost city that would otherwise take five days to trek to, and then fly down to a Kogi tribe village for a rare and authentic interaction.
+Other wonderful destinations for helicopter excursions include the safari destination of Namibia, where you can soar over the world’s highest sand dunes and watch for hardy wildlife, and the emerging South American country of Colombia, where you can travel by helicopter to a jungle-tucked lost city that would otherwise take five days to trek to, and then fly down to a Kogi tribe village for a rare and authentic interaction.

 Photo by Galavanta Colombia

 In Chile’s mountain paradise of Patagonia, you can savor spectacular Lake District views, fly to thermal springs, go heli-biking on lava fields, as well as go heli-fishing and -rafting, and in the geothermal wonderland of Iceland, you can reach astonishing and isolated volcanoes, glaciers, waterfalls, and black-sand beaches by chopper.
 If you’d rather helicopter among fjords and awe-inspiring peaks in Europe, head to Norway and choose from a wide array of outdoor activities.
 The possibilities and destinations are endless.